Regulatory training, both on-site and online

-Lew identifies hazards and works to reduce the risk of injury to those working in public safety and is an excellent resource for both basic questions and detailed data analysis.
+Pete identifies hazards and works to reduce the risk of injury to those working in public safety and is an excellent resource for both basic questions and detailed data analysis.
 He has worked over three decades in the criminal justice field, most recently retiring as Chief of Police for the Village of Scotia.
 During his tenure as Chief, Pete served on the Board of Governors of the New York State Association of Chiefs of Police, as President of the Northeastern Chiefs of Police Conference, and as Vice President of the Zone 5 Law Enforcement Training Academy.

 Ed can provide detailed data analysis for member public works departments, as well as suggest trainings and supply operational guidance.
 He retired from the Town of Pittsford after 14 years of service as the Deputy Commissioner of Public Works.
 Ed is a Six Sigma-certified Quality Improvement Facilitator, and holds numerous certifications and licenses, including Landfill Operations, Hazardous Waste Operations & Emergency Response (HAZWOPER) and 30-hour OSHA training.